Healthy drinks under six months

 If your child drinks juice, it should be limited to ½ cup per day.
 It’s a good idea to mix the fruit juice with some water or ice, and even sneak in a few vegetables.
 Mixing the fruit in a blender instead of a juicer will keep the fruit fibre in the juice.

 It’s best for children to eat whole fruit and drink plain tap water or milk.
 Water is always better than fruit juice, because it satisfies thirst but doesn’t contain sugar.

 Unhealthy drinks: soft drinks, cordial, sports drinks, energy drinks, flavoured milk

 Soft drinks, cordial, sports drinks and energy drinks have lots of sugar and virtually no nutrients.

-Mineral waters and flavoured waters are high in certain minerals that can stress your child’s kidneys.
-Flavoured varieties are also full of sugar.
+Mineral waters can be high in certain minerals that can stress your child’s kidneys.
+Flavoured varieties can also be high in sugar.

-Flavoured milk and breakfast milk meals are higher in added sugar, so it’s better to offer your children plain milk instead.
+Flavoured milk and breakfast milk drinks are high in added sugar, so it’s better to offer your children plain milk instead.

 Unhealthy drinks: tea and coffee